Senior Advisor, Church Policy

 Phone: +61 2 9739 2577

-Nigel Zimmermann is Senior Adviser, Church Policy at Australian Catholic University within the Office of Government, Policy and Strategy.
+Nigel Zimmermann is Senior Advisor, Church Policy at Australian Catholic University within the Office of Government, Policy and Strategy.
 He offers support and advice to ACU’s major stakeholders in the Catholic community, and helps the University and the Church to give voice to their significant contributions in Australian public life.

 Nigel’s academic background is in theology and bioethics, and has published on topics in contemporary moral and philosophical theology, medical ethics, the Second Vatican Council, inter-religious dialogue, and ecumenism.
 Originally from Brisbane, he has lived and worked in the US, UK, and Sydney, Australia.
 Nigel is a member of the Australian Catholic Life Council.